 Computer Science Sequence Requirements

-The sequence requires a total of six courses, distributed as follows:
+The sequence requires six courses, distributed as follows:

-- Students with no prior exposure to computer science or programming should start with Computer Science 51.
-Introduction to Computer Science as the first course of the sequence, or a full or dual major in computer science.
+- Students with no prior exposure to computer science or programming should start with CSCI 051 - Introduction to Computer Science, or the equivalent, as the first course of the sequence, or for a full or dual major in computer science.

 - Students with prior exposure to computer science or programming should consult with a computer science advisor to determine the appropriate starting point in the program.